Start Here

 The Concept That Changes Everything

-1. You physically return to an area you have already scanned.
+1. You physically return to a previously scanned area.

-2. Your viewing angle when you return is within 40 degrees of your original angle at that location.
-Returning from the opposite end of a corridor often fails this condition.
+2. Your viewing angle is within 40 degrees of your original angle at that location.

 Initialization